gecio/gecio.github.io/docs/_imke/accessmanagement/webterminal/index.en.md

 Kubernetes offers the option to provide application namespaces.
 These namespaces are quite simple to switch using the `kubens` tool.
-As an example we will take a look in the MachineDeployments.
+We will take a look in the MachineDeployments as an example.

 ```bash
 ~ (☸ |default:default)$ kubectl get machinedeployment